What Is a Value-Add Property?

-In real estate investing we are focused on one type of property and that is value-add.
+In real estate investing, we are focused on one type of property: value-add.

-Value-add is the practice of taking a property and increasing the market value of that property by:
+Value-add is the practice of taking a property and increasing its market value – but how?
+By:

 Typically, you will increase the value by more than what you put into it, thus creating a profit for you.

-This is opposite of buying a property that is at retail or turn-key.
+“Value-add” is the opposite of buying a property that is “at retail” or “turn-key.”

 Here are a few examples of value-add investments:

-- A fix and flip investor can purchase a run-down house and complete a rehab to add value and realize a gain or profit from the sell.
+- A fix and flip investor purchases a run-down house.
+They complete a rehab to add value and realize a gain or profit from the sell.

-- A real estate investor can buy a small house in a neighborhood with larger homes around it and add square footage to the property to bring it up the local market.
-Creating profits for the real estate investor.
+- A real estate investor buys a small house in a neighborhood with larger homes around it.
+They add square footage to the property to bring it up to the local market.
+Selling or renting this now larger property creates profits for the real estate investor.

-- A land developer can take a large tract of land and subdivide it into smaller home sites.
-The smaller lot sales will be larger than just selling one large lot.
+- A land developer takes a large tract of land and subdivides it into smaller home sites.
+The smaller lot sales will be bigger than just selling one large lot.

-- A real estate investor may buy a 8-plex that is currently only at a fraction of the market rents and increase them.
-Creating more cash flow and a higher valuation of the property.
+- A real estate investor buys an 8-plex that is currently only at a fraction of the market rents.
+They increase the rent, creating both more cash flow and a higher valuation of the property.

-As you can see by these examples the world of value-add properties is where the profits are and where cash flow is created.
+As you can see by these examples, in the world of value-add properties, you create profit and cash flow.

-Please check out all our videos on our Youtube channel.
+- Check out the videos on our Youtube channel.

-Join us on Facebook for daily content that can help you grow your business.
+- Join us on Facebook for daily content to help you grow your business.